 Commentary on the above:

 This suggests that there were two cabins; one west of the stone building and one to the east.
-(We understand that the set of photos, “Camping at Achray in 1925” shows a log cabin near the point west of the current Achray pier.
-We have not personally seen this photograph.)
+(See photo below from Algonquin Park Archives and Collections that shows a log cabin near the point west of the current Achray pier.)
 Thomson it seems, at least initially, was in the west cabin.
 But we know from Ed Godin that Tom moved into the east cabin (Out-Side-In) around the beginning of June 1916.
 Thus it appears that Thomson was living at Achray prior to June.
 This might clear up the concern as to why Thomson would be starting his fire ranging duties so late in the season – he didn’t start late, he just moved into the Out-Side-In “late”.
 Further, it might help “explain” the early season paintings apparently from the Achray area.

 The use of 'left' and 'right' in the quote is confusing.
 If by Old rangers' cabin Audrey Sanders is referring to "Ed Godin's cabin", 'right' is based on standing with ones back to the lake facing the front of the cabin (but the back of the new stone building), which seems unlikely; when professor Dwight is referring to The Jack Pine painting location, he is facing the lake.
 However, if Audrey Sanders is referring to the old cabin on the point west of the stone building, it is to the right when facing the lake, but not just to the right.
 The most consistent interpretation of the quote would seem to be that old rangers cabin is referring to the cabin, now gone, that used to stand on the point west of the present-day pier and that the ranger's log cabin built by Ned Godin refers to the Out-Side-In.